vblm12/emeraldqol/README.md

 * The player's party is completely healed before and after every battle.
 * Bag items are not usable in trainer battles, either by the AI or the player.
 * The move tutor has graciously decided to work for free.
-* Trainer's underlevel Pokémon will level up with the player's highest level Pokémon.
+* Trainer's under-level Pokémon will level up with the player's highest level Pokémon.
 * Try to make all trainers use the best AI packages.
 * The number to subtract from egg cycles per step should be quadrupled.
 * Try to make trainers suck less by giving them all better AI packages.